 Steampunk Crafts ages 12 and up

 Join us for crafts inspired by the neo-Victorian sci-fi genre called Steampunk.
 Registration is required for this every other month program.

 Tony Hillerman (1925–2008), an Albuquerque, New Mexico, resident since 1963, was the author of 29 books, including the popular 18-book mystery series featuring Navajo police officers Jim Chee and Joe Leaphorn, two non-series novels, two children’s books, and nonfiction works.
 The former Wyoming Branch Library was renamed in honor of Tony Hillerman in 2008.
-Discover more about Tony Hillerman in the ABC Libraries' collections and the University of New Mexico University Libraries Research Guide.
+Discover more about Tony Hillerman in the Public Library collections and the University of New Mexico University Libraries Research Guide.